 Odds: Very high.
 What other teen idols associate so closely with the glitz and magic (tricks) of Vegas?

 Who is the Rabbit on The Masked Singer?

 Here’s what we know about the Rabbit.
 He’s spent most of his life onstage, but he was “never alone.”
 Now he “pops up here and I pop up there.”
 Synchronized singing is his forte.
 “This rabbit’s gonna win and you believe the last mask standing is gonna be me.”

-Why it could be Joey Fatone: Did you catch that “It’s Gonna Be Me” reference at the end?
+Why it’s definitely Joey Fatone: Did you catch that “It’s Gonna Be Me” reference at the end?
 Plus, any self-respecting ’N Sync fan would recognize the signature white straitjacket from the “I Drive Myself Crazy” video.
 The Rabbit admits he was once part of a group, and the “pop up here” thing is definitely implying that he sang pop music.
 Let’s do a little process of elimination: Judging by fame level and timbre, respectively, it’s certainly not Justin Timberlake or Lance Bass.
 Chris Kirkpatrick’s always sang ’N Sync’s high harmonies.
 That leaves JC Chasez, who hasn’t been around much, and Joey Fatone, who has.
 Plus, it happens to sound just like him.
 (Sorry, but Chasez is a better singer!)

 Why it might not be Joey Fatone: Jenny McCarthy (whose husband happens to be New Kids on the Block member, Donnie Wahlberg) notes that the Rabbit couldn’t Joey because he’s “too slim.”
 Which is rude, because he looks great.

 Odds: Very high.
 He was on Dancing With the Stars twice (!), and has hosted a significant number of reality competition shows.